Post-Admission Requirements

 2. Measles, Mumps, Rubella, Varicella:

-Proof of 2 vaccinations with documented date or positive titre results for antibodies is required.
+Proof of 2 vaccinations with documented date for Measles, Mumps and Varicella, and proof of 1 vaccination with documented date for Rubella, OR positive titre results for antibodies is required.

 3. Diphtheria/Tetanus/Acellular Pertussis: